kdsp-net/gluon-web/content/english/membership/_index.md

       label:
         text: "I want to sign up to the newsletter"

-complete_message: "Your order was submited successfully"
+success_message: "Your order was submited successfully"
+error_message: "We are sorry, there was a problem submiting your order, please try again later."

 ---